trungnt13/odin_old/README.md

 Odin uses the following dependencies:

 - numpy, scipy
-- pyyaml
+- theano, tensorflow or both
-- HDF5 and h5py (optional, required if you use model saving/loading functions)
+- HDF5 and h5py (optional, required if you use model/dataset saving/loading)
-- Optional but recommended if you use CNNs: cuDNN.

 *When using the Theano backend:*